Numiro/pdf2images/README.md

-# PDF to WebP conversion api
+# pdf2images: PDF to WebP conversion service

 A high-performance REST API service built with Deno that converts PDF documents to WebP images.
 The service processes PDFs, optimizes the images with Sharp, and returns a ZIP archive containing WebP images for each page.